Travis Kelce Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Season Stats

-- Kelce has 54 catches on 79 targets for 628 yards and five touchdowns, averaging 69.8 yards per game.
+- Kelce has 628 yards receiving on 54 catches (79 targets) with five touchdowns this season, averaging 69.8 yards per game.

-- So far this season, 20.9% of the 378 passes thrown by his team have gone Kelce's way.
+- Kelce has been the target of 79 of his team's 378 passing attempts this season, or 20.9% of the target share.

 - Kelce has seen the ball thrown his way seven times in the red zone this season, 14.6% of his team's 48 red zone pass attempts.